selfrefactor/rambda/README.md

 <details>

-<summary>Lodash is fastest.
-Rambda is 94.42% slower and Ramda is 97.55% slower</summary>
+<summary>Rambda is fastest.
+Ramda is 92.24% slower and Lodash is 13.3% slower</summary>

 ```text
 const R = require('../../dist/rambda.js')